-According to the National Association for Mental Illness (NAMI), LGBTQ+ individuals are almost 3 times more likely to experience a mental health condition such as depression or anxiety, making it all the more important for LGBTQ+ individuals to build a strong support system.
+According to the National Association for Mental Illness (NAMI), due to discrimination, LGBTQ+ individuals are almost 3 times more likely to experience a mental health condition such as depression or anxiety, making it all the more important for LGBTQ+ individuals to build a strong support system.

 About LGBTQ+ Friendly Therapy

 LGBT-Q people and their families face special issues when seeking therapy.
 This is especially true in regions where the majority are conservative.
 You deserve a therapist who understands your special needs.

 - Do you have a child who is questioning their sexuality?

 - Are you worried about what family and friends might think?

 - Are you an adult victim of homophobia?

 - Have you ever suffered discrimination because of your sexual orientation or the sexual orientation of a family member?

 - Has your sexuality or questioning caused conflict at home?

 - Are you unsure where to turn for help?